SyncfusionExamples/How-to-display-the-RowIndex-in-RowHeaderCell-with-SfDatapager-in-WPF-DataGrid-SfDataGrid/README.md

  ```

-The index is displayed in RowHeaderCell based on the above customized style like below,
+The index is displayed in `GridRowHeaderCell` based on the above customized style like below,
  ![Shows the DisplayRowIndexInGridRowHeaderCell image](GridRowHeaderCellImage.gif)

 Take a moment to peruse the   [WPF DataGrid - Row Header](https://help.syncfusion.com/wpf/datagrid/rows#row-header) documentation, to learn more about Row Header code examples.